MHSeals/mhseals_docker/README.md

 The ROS packages/nodes you run for navigation are all completely up to you depending on what needs to be tested; however, be sure to always use the `ros_tcp_endpoint` package by running `ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p <arg>:=<value>` (`ROS_IP` and `ROS_TCP_PORT` are useful args for matching the connection with Unity).

 Finally, in order to start the Ardupilot SITL, you must start the devcontainer.
-After the it's running, in VSCode, open the activity bar.
+After it's running, in VSCode, open the activity bar.
 From there, select the "Remote Explorer" option.
 In the "Other Containers" section, should should be able to attach a VSCode window to `mhseals_docker_devcontainer (ardupilot_sitl)` (you may also just open it through a local terminal by running `docker run -it ardupilot_sitl bash`).
 After you have access to the terminal, run the following command below (please note it will fail initially unless the Unity connection is already up):

 ```bash
 Tools/autotest/sim_vehicle.py -v "$VEHICLE" $SITL_EXTRA_ARGS